babicamir/terraform-aws-vpn-client/README.md

 ```
 ### Creating additional client or user *.ovpn configuration

 To generate additional *.ovpn configuration for new user, you just need add new value in `aws-vpn-client-list    = ["root", "user-1", "new-user????"]` input variable.
+Make sure to keep the root user as it is used to create aws_ec2_client_vpn_endpoint resource.